Dependabot Agent Assignment¶

 Assignment requires write access or higher on the repository.
 The draft PR requires human review — there is no auto-merge path.

 Not every alert is a good candidate for agent assignment.
-Two mechanisms filter the queue before a human decides what to delegate:
+Two filters narrow the queue before you decide what to delegate:

-Auto-triage rules dismiss low-risk alerts automatically — before they appear in the queue.
-Rules can match on CVSS score, EPSS percentage, dependency scope (development vs. production), and whether a patch is available.
-Alerts that pass through become candidates for assignment.
+Auto-triage rules dismiss low-risk alerts automatically, before they reach the queue.
+GitHub Code Security can match these rules on CVSS score, EPSS percentage, dependency scope (development or production), and whether a patch is available.
+Alerts that pass become candidates for assignment.

-Manual triage decides which passing alerts to assign to the agent vs. a human.
-The decision turns on the fix complexity:
+Manual triage decides which of the remaining alerts go to the agent and which go to a human.
+The fix complexity drives the decision:

-Use the Security Overview filter assignee:@copilot to track which alerts are in-flight with the agent across repositories.
+Use the Security Overview filter assignee:@copilot to see which alerts the agent is working on across repositories.

-1. Write access gate — only users with write/maintain/admin permissions can assign an alert to the agent.
-Anonymous or read-only collaborators cannot trigger fix generation.
+Write access gate.
+Only users with write, maintain, or admin permissions can assign an alert to the agent.
+Read-only collaborators cannot trigger a fix.

-2. Draft PR review — the agent opens a draft, not a ready-to-merge PR.
-A human must inspect the diff, verify test coverage, and explicitly approve before merging.
+Draft PR review.
+The Copilot coding agent opens a draft, not a ready-to-merge PR.
+A human must inspect the diff, check test coverage, and approve before merging.
 The agent cannot bypass this gate.

 This positions agent assignment inside the human-in-the-loop boundary: autonomous execution, mandatory human verification.

 In the Dependabot alerts tab, open any alert with an available patch.
-Use the Assignees dropdown in the alert details panel to select Copilot (full steps).
-The alert list updates to show @copilot as the assignee and the agent begins generating the fix.
+Use the Assignees dropdown in the alert details panel to select Copilot (full steps in GitHub's docs).
+The alert list updates to show @copilot as the assignee, and the agent starts generating the fix.

 To track all agent-assigned alerts across an organization's repositories in Security Overview: